NMR Facility Basic Training

 1. Select PI at login menu, (passwords are the same for all systems)

-2. If VnmrJ (henceforth OVJ) is not running start it from the desktop icon.
+2. If no instance is already running start OVJ from the desktop icon.

 2. >>Eject to float the sample